kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Benefits of API Based NLP

-No model training.
+No model training
-Rapid experimentation.
+Rapid experimentation
 Scales on demand

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.